publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.0.2] - 2020-02-18 =

+* Fixed: Bulk actions in the notifications log page not working;
+* Fixed: Notifications sent to wrong roles on some cases.
+If the post has any user role set to be notified, and the notification workflow doesn't have that option selected, notifications were being sent to the followers - #571;

 = [2.0.1] - 2020-02-11 =

 * Fixed: Fixed the hidden publish status and notifications for published posts;